 Rosemary: Thank you very much.

-Dr. Biology: You've been listening to Ask a Biologist and my guests had been biologist Peter and Rosemary Grant, two emeritus faculty from Princeton University.
-The Ask A Biologist podcast is produced on the campus of Arizona State University, and it is recorded in the Grass Roots Studio housed in the School of Life Sciences, which is a unit of the College of Liberal Arts and Sciences.
+Dr. Biology: You've been listening to Ask a Biologist and my guests have been biologist Peter and Rosemary Grant, two emeritus faculty from Princeton University.
+The Ask A Biologist podcast is produced on the campus of Arizona State University, and it is recorded in the Grassroots Studio housed in the School of Life Sciences, which is a unit of the College of Liberal Arts and Sciences.